 top of page

-The LWVO Lobby Corps consists of volunteers across the state who work to track and influence state-level policy.
+Lobby Corps is made up of League members from across Ohio who work to track and influence state-level policy.
 Their dedication and hard work has allowed the League to be active and effective in improving the lives of Ohioans for more than 100 years.

 While individual League members serve as the Issue Specialist for a specific area, all League members are encouraged to develop or share their knowledge of an issue with the Lobby Corps, and to participate in legislative advocacy.
-Similarly, Lobby Corps members are encouraged to connect with other League members and League chapters to share knowledge and to mobilize local League members to participate in lobbying activities.
+Similarly, Lobby Corps members are encouraged to connect with other League members and local Leagues to share knowledge and mobilize local League members to participate in lobbying activities.

-League members who would like to become an Issue Specalist or Support Team Member must complete an application and online orientation and training.
-(Application links are below)
+League members who would like to become an Issue Specialist or Support Team Member must complete an application (below) and online training.

 • have an interest in and willingness to learn about the substantive issues on which they will be lobbying.